pdstevenson/pdstevenson.github.io/_publications/publications.md

 **164.** "*Comparison of Quantum Algorithms for Excited State Finding with a Nuclear Hamiltonian*", Robbie Giles, Paul Stevenson, and Ben Murdin, *in preparation*

-**163.** "*Single-step Quantum Simulation of Two Nucleons*", Bhoomika Maheshwari, Paul Stevenson, and P. Van Isacker, *accepted for publication in proceedings of Mazurian Lakes conference*", [arXiv: 2512.12798](https://arxiv.org/abs/2512.12798) ✅
+**163.** "*Single-step Quantum Simulation of Two Nucleons*", Bhoomika Maheshwari, Paul Stevenson, and P. Van Isacker, *accepted for publication in proceedings of Mazurian Lakes conference*, [arXiv: 2512.12798](https://arxiv.org/abs/2512.12798) ✅

-**162.** "*Thermal effects on stellar neutron capture reactions using a quantum dynamical model*", N. Lightfoot, A. Diaz-Torres, and P. Stevenson, *in preparation for proceedings of Mazurian Lakes conference*"
+**162.** "*Thermal effects on stellar neutron capture reactions using a quantum dynamical model*", N. Lightfoot, A. Diaz-Torres, and P. Stevenson, *accepted for publication in proceedings of Mazurian Lakes conference*

 **161.** "*Interpolation and Application of Lutetium Neutron Optical Model Parameters*", Adam Giambrone, Aaron Stott, and Paul Stevenson, *in preparation*